olivertwistor/todo-list-tools/CONTRIBUTING.md

     1. Choose the appropriate *labels* (you may choose multiple labels if you want):
         * for a bug, choose *bug*
-        * for a design decision, choose *design*
         * for a documentation related issue, choose *documentation*
-        * for a feature, choose *coding*
+        * for a feature or general coding, choose *enhancement*
-        * for other things not listed here, leave the *labels* blank or create new labels as appropriate
+        * for other things not listed here, add more labels as needed by clicking on the cogwheel
     1. Leave *Project* blank.
     1. Leave *Milestone* blank.
 1. Press the button *Submit new issue*.